maninder01/ReactHooksCrudOnModalPopUp/README.md

 # Getting Started with

-please install npm, react-redux, redux and react-redux and then "@material-ui/core", "@material-ui/icons", "@material-ui/lab"

-and finally run "npm start"
+please run npm install in root folder.